francescodc87/ipaPy2/README.md

         Parameters
         ----------
-        df: pandas dataframe containg the MS1 data.
+        df: pandas dataframe containing the MS1 data.
 It should be the output of the function ipa.map_isotope_patterns()
         allAdds: pandas dataframe containing the information on all the possible adducts given the database.
 It should be the output of either